Giro Latch Women's Review

 Grip

 One of the unique characteristics of the Latch is the use of Mute Foam.
-Giro developed Mute Foam to reduce the bouncing you get between your shoes and your pedals on rocky terrain, similar to how suspension rebound works.
-Mute Foam uses a slow rebound to help your feet stay planted on the pedals with a foam injected midsole.
+Giro developed Mute Foam to reduce the bouncing between your shoes and pedals on rocky terrain, similar to how suspension rebound works.
+Mute Foam uses a slow rebound to help your feet stay planted on the pedals with a foam-injected midsole.
 It may sound like a gimmick, but it works, and it works quite well in combination with the Tack Rubber and Gamma tread sole.

-Giro worked with a team of engineers to design the Tack Rubber found on the sole of the Latch shoe.
-This rubber is soft to the touch and provides great grip on the pedals.
-We tested the Latch with four different flat pedals and always had excellent grip.
-During our testing, we never experienced our feet slipping on the pedals whether going up or down, and it was easy to plant our feet and find our sweet spot on the pedal.
-These characteristics earn the Latch high marks in this metric.
+Giro worked with a team of engineers to design the Tack Rubber found on the sole of this shoe.
+This rubber is soft and provides a great grip on the pedals.
+We tested the Latch with four different flat pedals, which always had excellent grip.
+During our testing, we never experienced our feet slipping on when going up or down, and it was easy to plant our feet and find our sweet spot on the pedal.

 Comfort and Protection

-Unlike many shoes in our review, the Giro Latch has an initial break-in period, and those considering it should be aware of this as the shoe may feel awkward at first.
-Initially, the shoe creased oddly just in front of the most forward lace, putting pressure on the top of the foot when walking.
-However, after two hours of wear, this went away and we have not since experienced any pressure points on the top of the foot.
+One consideration is that the Giro Latch has an initial break-in period, and those considering it should be aware of this as the shoe may initially feel awkward.
+When we tested it, the shoe creased oddly in front of the most forward lace, putting pressure on the top of the foot when walking.
+However, after two hours of wear, this went away, and we have not since experienced any pressure points on the top of the foot.

 The area surrounding the ankle and the tongue is nicely padded without being bulky and helps to provide a comfortable fit.
-The shoe has a wider fit than many of Giro’s past models which were fairly narrow.
-The Latch features a new fit by Giro, runs true to size with a medium-width toe box, and has a medium volume.
-The fit reminds us of a slightly wider version of the Five Ten Freerider Pro or Ride Concepts Hellion.
-There is enough space to comfortably wiggle your toes, but not so much that the fit is sloppy.
-The 3D molded footbed remains comfortable for hours and we never experienced any pressure points or hot spots during our testing.
-The Latch is one of the lightest in our line-up adding to its comfort both on and off the bike.
+It also has a wide fit.
+The Latch runs true to size with a medium-width toe box and has a medium volume.
+There is enough space to wiggle your toes comfortably, but not so much that the fit is sloppy.
+The 3D molded footbed remains comfortable for hours, and we never experienced any pressure points or hot spots during our testing.
+The Latch is light, adding to its comfort both on and off the bike.

-The Mute Foam midsole reduces vibrations going into the soles of the feet, but the Latch lacks impact protection for the top and sides of the feet.
+The Mute Foam midsole is designed to “…cut the chatter and vibration and help keep you connected to the pedal….”
+We put this to the test on a variety of trails and were surprised at how well it reduced vibrations.
+It lacks impact protection, such as D30, for the top and sides of the feet.
 Giro wraps the sides of the toe box and heel in Rockprint reinforcement to help prevent abrasion and increase durability.
-This extra layer adds a smidgen of rigidity to both areas and is more noticeable at the very front of the toebox, however it should not be seen as an impact protection layer.
-If you’re prone to hitting the crank arm or chainstay with the inside of your shoe, it is worth noting that there is no impact protection along the midfoot, only the layer of microfiber upper.
-Because of the lack of protection, the Latch ranks a little lower in this metric.
+This extra layer adds rigidity to both areas and is more noticeable at the very front of the toe box.
+However, it should not be seen as an impact protection layer.
+If you're prone to hitting the crank arm or chainstay with the inside of your shoe, it is worth noting that there is no impact protection along the midfoot, only the layer of microfiber upper.

 Rigidity and Power Transfer

-The thinner midsole and sole allow you to feel the pedal underfoot, but not in a negative way.
-Unlike shoes that are so stiff you can’t feel anything underfoot, we can always tell exactly where our foot is in relation to our pedal helping us to make adjustments on the fly.
-When riding chunky terrain, trail forces are quickly dissipated before they reach our feet.
+The thinner midsole and sole allow you to feel the pedal underfoot.
+Unlike shoes that are so stiff you can't feel anything underfoot, we can always tell exactly where our foot is on the pedal, which aids in making adjustments on the fly.
+Trail forces are quickly dissipated when riding chunky terrain before they reach our feet.

 Inside the outsole is an HD Polyethylene Power Plate that helps transfer power from your foot to the pedal.
-The Latch flexes easily just in front of the first lace underhand and then quickly stiffens through the midfoot, right where the sole contacts the pedal.
-During our testing, we were able to easily power up a variety of climbs and never felt like we were losing power.
-Overall, the Latch strikes a great balance when it comes to rigidity, being neither too soft nor too stiff and allows the rider to easily put power into the pedals earning high marks for this metric.
+It flexes easily just in front of the first lace underhand and then quickly stiffens through the midfoot, right where the sole contacts the pedal.
+During our testing, we were able to power up a variety of climbs easily.
+We never felt like we were losing power.
+Overall, the Latch strikes a great balance regarding rigidity and sensitivity.
+It's not too hard nor is it too soft.
+Power is easily transferred when riding.

 Breathability

-The uppers of the Latch are made up of a fast-drying microfiber with very small ventilation holes above the toebox, at the back of the midfoot, and at the front of the heel, creating above-average breathability.
-Even though our test shoes are black in color, which can typically feel warmer than a lighter color, our feet did not feel excessively hot while wearing them in the sun.
+The uppers of the Latch are made up of a fast-drying microfiber with small ventilation holes above the toebox, at the back of the midfoot, and at the front of the heel.
+Even though our test shoes are black, which can typically feel warmer than a lighter color, our feet did not feel excessively hot while wearing them in the Sun.
+While it's not the most breathable shoe in the fleet, it offers average performance for warm days on the bike.

 Durability

-Giro uses a layer of Rockprint reinforcement around the toebox and heel as an added layer of abrasion resistance and durability.
-These areas have fared well during our testing and the only noticeable wear is a few scratches from an unknown object on the inside of the upper of the left shoe.
-Aside from being dirty, the soles of the shoe show no signs of scarring from the pedal pins or wear.
-The uppers are perfectly bonded and overall the Latch seems to be a quite durable shoe scoring well in this metric.
+Giro uses a Rockprint reinforcement layer around the toebox and heel as an added layer of abrasion resistance and durability.
+These areas have fared well during our testing over the years, and the only noticeable wear is a few scratches from an unknown object on the inside of the upper of the left shoe.
+Aside from being dirty, the shoe's soles show no signs of scarring from the pedal pins or wear.
+The uppers are perfectly bonded, and overall the Latch seems to be a quite durable.

-Something that often gets overlooked in shoes is lace length, and having the proper length laces for your shoe size helps keep them out of your crank or pedals.
-The laces on our women’s size EU40 Latch shoes are perfectly sized with no need for double knots to tuck excess length out of the way.
+Lace length often gets overlooked in shoes, and having the proper length of laces for your shoe size helps keep them out of your crank or pedals.
+The laces on our women's size EU 40 Latch shoes are perfectly sized with no need for double knots to tuck excess length out of the way.
 Hidden under the laces on the tongue is an elastic lace retainer with a small pull tab that helps ensure your laces stay on top of your foot and out of your chain.

 Weight

-The Latch is the lightest shoe in our review, weighing just 593-grams for a women’s size EU40.
-While weight is typically not the most important factor for most wearers of flat pedal shoes, we can say that the lightweight nature of these shoes can be felt on the bike.
-They are light on the foot while walking, hiking, and spinning the cranks earning top marks in this metric.
+The Latch is very lightweight, weighing just 593 grams for a pair of women's size EU 40.
+While weight is typically not the most important factor for most wearers of flat pedal shoes, we can say they are light on the foot while walking, hiking, and spinning the cranks.